FR-UN/Education/ETFES/REEADME.md

+### ETFES
+This folder contains five .zip folders, which are explained below

 ### Problem 1.
 Fire in a tank storage facility
 An explosion and subsequent fire in a tank storage facility was analyzed and modeled.
 This folder contains:
 1. Lecture notes: detailed description of the case study.